AGE, GENDER AND DIVERSITY (AGD)

 UNHCR remains publicly accountable for its work on age, gender and diversity (AGD), in part by producing an annual accountability report.
 Regular reporting allows UNHCR to progress towards more systematically integrating the views of persons of concern into its work.

-This report provides an analysis of data on the implementation of the Age, Gender and Diversity (AGD) Policy and the progress made in 2020 against the areas of engagement and 10 minimum core actions set forth by the policy.
+This report provides an analysis of data on the implementation of the Age, Gender and Diversity (AGD) Policy and the progress every year against the areas of engagement and 10 minimum core actions set forth by the policy.
 It provides examples from operations across all regions on AGD-inclusive programming, accountability to affected people (AAP) and gender equality (GE).